PicanhaLabs/blog/_posts/doctrine-dbal.md

 ;
 ```

 So, thats enough for today.
-In the next post, we will talk about Doctrine 2 ORM, which is one of the best PHP ORM's.
+Next post we will talk about Doctrine 2 ORM, which is one of the best PHP ORM's.

 Until then.